gaxmann/suhr/_archive/kivy-prototype/README_prototype.md

 ## Why is it here?

 This prototype serves as a **reference for developers** interested in:
-- How to structure a Kivy project
+- How to structure a basic Kivy project
 - Setting up Buildozer for Android builds
 - Understanding early development iterations